PyFR/PyFR/doc/src/user_guide.rst

 Additional Information
 ----------------------

-The ini file format is very versatile.
+The :ref:`INI<configuration-file>` file format is very versatile.
 A feature that can be useful in defining initial conditions is the substitution feature and this is demonstrated in the :ref:`integrate-plugin` example.

-To prevent situations where you have solutions files for unknown configurations, the contents of the ini file is added as an attribute to pyfrs files.
+To prevent situations where you have solutions files for unknown configurations, the contents of the ``.ini`` file is added as an attribute to ``.pyfrs`` files.
 These files use the HDF5 format and can be straightforwardly probed with tools such as h5dump.